learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 EmbedUnity(
     onMessageFromUnity: (String data) {
         if(data == "scene_loaded") {
-            // Start sending messages to Unity
+            // Now you can start sending messages to Unity }
     }
-    }
 )
 ```

+> [!NOTE]
+> Unity only loads once.
+When `EmbedUnity` widget is disposed, your scene is still loaded in the background, so in this example when you create a new `EmbedUnity` a second time, the scene is already loaded.

 ## Manually pausing and resuming

-If you need, you can manually pause and resume Unity using the top level functions `pauseUnity` and `resumeUnity`:
+You can manually pause and resume Unity using the top level functions `pauseUnity` and `resumeUnity`.
+This does not unload Unity from memory: it simply pauses the 'game time'.
+You can still pass messages to Unity game objects when Unity is paused.
+When `EmbedUnity` is disposed, it pauses Unity automatically for you, and resumes it when `EmbedUnity` is created again.

 ```
 import 'package:flutter_embed_unity/flutter_embed_unity.dart';